Edvid/New-World-Dedicated-Stat-Program/README.md

 is just as valid as<br>
 `+2 Nations.France.admEff` .<br>
 It does however mean that the current selection after the dot syntax remains the same as before, and you are still at the top level of all game stats, without any nation selected.
 Values that can be read as numbers will always be interpreted as such.
-Values that have a percentage sign following the rest of the value which could be read as a number, will be read as a number 100 times smaller.
+Values that have a percentage sign following the rest of the value which could be read as a number, will be read as a number 100 times smaller

 ### Summary